Sr2006na/QuickPass/README.md

 # QuickPass 🔐

-A simple and secure web-based random password generator that helps you create strong and unique passwords instantly.
+QuickPass is a simple and secure random password generator designed to help you create strong and unique passwords instantly.
+Whether you're securing your online accounts or testing applications, QuickPass makes password generation quick and easy.

 👉 **[Live Demo](https://sr2006na.github.io/QuickPass/)** 👈